flashshare/markdown-resume/src/sample.md

 #### Postdoctoral researcher (22 months) `05/2022-02/2024`

-INRAE, l'Institut national de recherche pour l’agriculture, l’alimentation et l’environnement.
+INRAE, l'Institut national de recherche pour l’agriculture, l’alimentation et l’environnement

-*Studying the evolution of carbonate system at Loire River by using high resolution datasets.*
+*Studying the evolution of carbonate system at Loire River by using high resolution datasets*

 #### Job searching (4 months) `01/2022-04/2022`

-After completing my doctoral contract, I applied for severeal postdoctoral positions in Europe.
+After completing my doctoral contract, I applied for severeal postdoctoral positions in Europe

 #### Doctoral contract (37 months) `11/2018 – 12/2021`

 Institute of Environmental Geosciences (IGE), France.

-*Water quality monitoring (nutrients, carbon, phytoplankton, greenhouse gases) and develop a biogeochemical model (1D reactive transport) for tropical estuaries.*
+*Water quality monitoring (nutrients, carbon, phytoplankton, greenhouse gases) and develop a biogeochemical model (1D reactive transport) for tropical estuaries*

 #### PhD Application and vacation (5 months) `07/2018-10/2018`

-Preparing and submitting applications for PhD programs in France.
-This time also included a brief period of vacation.
+Preparing and submitting applications for PhD programs in France, included a brief period of vacation.

 #### Master program (6 months internship) `08/2017-07/2018`

 Institute of Environmental Geosciences (IGE), France.

-*Implementation of a nutrient dynamics model for the Saigon River using C language.*
+*Implementation of a nutrient dynamics model for the Saigon River using C language*

 #### Principal Investigator (6 months) `12/2016-08/2017`

 Young Investigator Project, HCMUT, Vietnam

-*Design of a pilot scale constructed wetland and analysis of water samples.*
+*Design of a pilot scale constructed wetland and analysis of water samples*

 #### Lab technician (18 months) `12/2015-06/2017`

 Asian Center for Water Research (CARE-RESCIF), Vietnam.

-*Water sampling and operation of ICP-OES analyzer, TOC-V.*
+*Water sampling and operation of ICP-OES analyzer, TOC-V*

 #### Bachelor internship (6 months) `06/2015-12/2015`

-Project: development of "passive sampling" for the analysis of antibiotics in river.
+Project: development of "passive sampling" for the analysis of antibiotics in river

-*Sampling and pretreatment of samples for antibiotics measurement.*
+*Sampling and pretreatment of samples for antibiotics measurement*

 ## Competences

 ### Numerical

-Extensive knowledge in Python, C & C++ languages for water quality modelling.
+Extensive knowledge in Python, C & C++ languages for water quality modelling

 ### Data analysis Visualization

-Data analysis and statistical analysis with Python and R on large datasets.
+Data analysis and statistical analysis with Python and R on large datasets

-Mapping and spatial analysis with QGIS and ArcGIS.
+Mapping and spatial analysis with QGIS and ArcGIS

 ### Languages